pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 	1. `gulp styleguide-build`
 	1. `rm -rf old_styleguides/x` where `x` is the major version of your release (e.g. 3)
 	1. `cp -r build/ old_styleguides/x`
-	1. `rm -rf old_styleguides/x/y/`, where y is a previous major release, for all previous major releases.
+	1. `rm -rf old_styleguides/x/y/`, where y is a major release, for all major releases.
 This removes copies of old styleguides in your current styleguide (the older styleguides should already be stored in `old_styleguides`)
 	1. `gulp ci`
 	1. `cd ../library`